l7mp/stunner/README.md

 [autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) to adapt
 the size of the STUNner pool to the actual demand.

 Notably, the media server pool can likewise be (auto-)scaled with Kubernetes effortlessly.
-Each conventional WebRTC media server is a unique snowflake: tied to a public IP address and managed by hand.
-Contrarily, with STUNner the media servers can become ephemeral and disposable, so that it is easy to replicate and scale the media plane with automated tools.
+Conventional WebRTC media servers are unique snowflakes: tied to a public IP address and managed by hand.
+Contrarily, with STUNner the media servers can be deployed into Kubernetes.
+As such, media servers become ephemeral and disposable and run in ordinary Kubernetes pods, so that it is easy to replicate and scale the media plane with automated tools.

 The below command will scale the media server pool in the [Kurento demo](#demo) deployment to 20